Fire hazard debris burning today in West Kelowna

 Contributed/Regional District Central Okanagan

-Burning is taking place in the southern portion of Glen Canyon Regional Park in West Kelowna to dispose of fire hazard debris collected as part of a large fuel modification project on just over 15-hectares between the trail entrances at Hebert and Brown Roads and Westbank Centre Park, south to the Gellatly Road parking area.
+Today’s burning is disposing of fire hazard debris collected as part of a large fuel modification project on just over 15-hectares between the trail entrances at Hebert and Brown Roads and Westbank Centre Park, south to the Gellatly Road parking area.

-Today’s burning has been authorized with appropriate permits from West Kelowna Fire Rescue and other authorities for fire fuel hazard reduction.
-All local fire departments and local media have been advised of today’s activity in the parks and will be notified when further burning takes place.
+West Kelowna Fire/Rescue and other authorities authorized the burning with appropriate permits for fire fuel hazard reduction.
+All local fire departments and local media have been advised of today’s activity in the parks and will be notified when any further burning takes place.

-Please be aware that trails through these various work areas may be temporarily closed.
-Park users are asked to watch for signs advising that trails are closed and that they stay out of any closed areas of these parks.
+Please be aware that trails through all these various work areas may be temporarily closed.
+Park users are asked to watch for signs advising that trails are closed and that they stay out of any closed areas of the parks.